BestTimesToVisit.com Logo

 For reaching Addu Atoll from Malé International Airport (MLE), seaplanes are the most common and quickest option.
 They offer breathtaking aerial views of the atolls, making the journey itself an experience.
 This is the primary way most international travelers arrive at Addu.

-Tip:Book your seaplane transfer through your resort or a reputable travel agent well in advance, as seats are limited.
-Be mindful of luggage weight restrictions (usually around 20kg checked + 5kg hand luggage).
-Arrive at the seaplane terminal at least 30 minutes before your scheduled departure.
-Don't expect Wi-Fi or extensive amenities on board; enjoy the view!
+Tip:Book your seaplane transfer through your resort or a reputable online travel agent well in advance, as seats are limited.
+Be aware of strict luggage weight restrictions (usually 20kg checked + 5kg hand luggage); excess baggage fees can be substantial.
+Seaplanes only operate during daylight hours, so factor this into your flight planning to avoid overnight stays in Malé if possible.

 Speedboats

-Cost:$20 - $100 USD per trip, depending on distance and whether it's a private or shared charter.
+Cost:$20 - $100 USD per trip, depending on distance and whether it's a private or shared transfer.

 Walking

-For exploring within a single island like Hithadhoo or Feydhoo, walking is a perfectly viable and enjoyable option.
-It allows you to discover hidden corners, local shops, and enjoy the laid-back atmosphere.
+For exploring within a single, smaller island like Gan or Feydhoo, walking is a perfectly viable and enjoyable option.
+It allows you to truly soak in the atmosphere, discover local shops, and interact with residents.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.